 - Zero Waste Heroes – (Worldwide <15000 members)

-My life lends itself to podcast listening and I’m always in search of good ones.
-I’m tremendously picky!
-The speakers have to be articulate – can’t abide listening to ums and errs, entertaining and informed, the topic needs to be current and well researched and the editing needs to be top quality.
+My life lends itself to podcast listening and I’m always in search of good ones, but I’m tremendously picky!
+The speakers have to be articulate – can’t abide listening to ums and errs – entertaining and informed, the topic needs to be current and well researched and the editing needs to be top quality.

 - Book of Leaves – Delighted we have our very own Irish eco podcast.
 It’s a great way to find out what’s going on in our own little Island.